digipolisantwerp/antwerp-ui_angular/packages/calendar/README.md

 # @acpaas-ui/ngx-components/calendar

-A simple calendar component with a month, year and dececia view where you can easily navigate to a specific date.
+A simple calendar component with a month, year and decennia view where you can easily navigate to a specific date.

 ## Usage